 The takeaway?
-There’s nothing wrong with boozing and breastfeeding in moderation.
-You just have to be safe (read smart) about it.
-Here’s a few things to keep in mind if you’re going to indulge in a drink or two.
+There’s nothing wrong with drinking and breastfeeding in moderation.
+You just have to be safe (read: smart) about it.

-It’s important to remember that the same amount of alcohol that makes it into your bloodstream, makes it into your breastmilk.
+The same amount of alcohol that makes it into your bloodstream makes it into your breastmilk.

-Researchers say that infants younger than three months process alcohol at about half the rate of adults.
-And studies show it can negatively affect baby’s eating and sleeping habits.
-During the four hours after a breastfeeding mother consumes an alcoholic beverage, babies who nurse consume about 20% less milk. (from whattoexpect.com)
+Researchers say that infants younger than three months old process alcohol at about half the rate of adults.
+And studies show it can negatively affect a baby’s eating and sleeping habits.2 During the four hours after a breastfeeding mother consumes an alcoholic beverage, babies who nurse consume about 20% less milk.

 “Alcohol passes freely into mother’s milk and has been found to peak 30 to 60 minutes after consumption, 60 to 90 minutes when taken with food.
 Alcohol also freely passes out of a mother’s milk and her system.
-It takes a 120 pound woman about two to three hours to eliminate from her body the alcohol in one serving of beer or wine…the more alcohol that is consumed, the longer it takes for it to be eliminated.
-It takes up to 13 hours for a 120 pound woman to eliminate the alcohol from one high-alcohol drink.” (from La Leche League’s The Breastfeeding Answer Book)
+It takes a 120-pound woman about two to three hours to eliminate from her body the alcohol in one serving of beer or wine…the more alcohol that is consumed, the longer it takes for it to be eliminated.
+It takes up to 13 hours for a 120-pound woman to eliminate the alcohol from one high-alcohol drink.”1

 Milk Trays are made from PET Plastic — this means they are made of a food-safe plastic that contains no BPA, phthalates, or dyes.
-Milk Trays allow you to freeze and store your milk in one ounce “Milk Sticks” that fit through any bottle opening.
-This allows you to thaw the perfect amount of milk for a feeding, so that you don’t waste a drop of your liquid gold.
+Milk Trays allow you to freeze and store your milk in one-ounce “Milk Sticks” that fit through any bottle opening.
+This allows you to thaw the perfect amount of breast milk for feeding and not waste a drop of your liquid gold.
 They are also reusable!
-Which is good for the environment, and your wallet.
+Which is good for the environment and your wallet.
 I LOVE my Milkies Milk Trays.
-Way more user friendly than plastic bags (you don’t have to worry about leakage), and much safer than a regular ice tray (most of these are not BPA free — you don’t want to leach chemicals into baby’s milk.)
+They are way more user-friendly than plastic bags (you don’t have to worry about leakage) and much safer than a regular ice tray (most of these are not BPA-free — you don’t want to leach chemicals into baby’s milk.)

 Having more than one drink at a time can prove challenging for a breastfeeding mom.